 Blood pressure is the force of blood pushing against the inside lining of the arteries.
-High blood pressure, also known as hypertension, occurs when that force rises and stays higher than normal for a period of time.
+High blood pressure, or hypertension, occurs when that force increases and stays higher than normal for a period.
 This condition can damage the blood vessels, heart, brain, and other organs.
-About one in three Americans have high blood pressure.
+About 1 in 3 Americans has high blood pressure.

-Unfortunately, blood pressure can rise without any noticeable symptoms.
-That’s why it’s sometimes referred to as “the silent killer.”
+Blood pressure can increase without any noticeable symptoms.
 You can have high blood pressure and experience no obvious symptoms until you experience a stroke or heart attack.

 In some people, severe high blood pressure can result in nosebleeds, headaches, or dizziness.
 Because hypertension can sneak up on you, it’s especially important to monitor your blood pressure regularly.